system-ui/theme-ui/MIGRATING.md

 _If your project is not using MDX or importing `Themed`, you shouldn't need to change anything._

+If you are using MDX, this change enables you to use Theme UI together with [MDX v2](https://mdxjs.com/blog/v2/).

 - `MDXProvider` is no longer included in Theme UI `ThemeProvider`, and has been removed in favour of an `useThemedStylesWithMdx` hook.